rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

    - The update message also currently includes a path-prefix to allow (like gNMI) so that they don't necessarily need to be encoded from root, specifically, I think that this makes on-change messages nicer, since the on-change is rooted to the thing that is changing rather than the root of the tree.
 We need to define semantics of how this works, e.g., this should probably be controlled via configuration.
       - Ideally, the path prefix would be exactly the same as the YPath format that is being specified for configuration.

-   - Do we keep the "incomplete" update flag?
-Otherwise how would a publisher indicate that a message was not complete.

      - Thomas: We should keep this.